symfony-cmf/symfony-cmf-docs/getting-started/menu.rst

 transforming the ``MenuNode`` instances from the root node it receives from the ``MenuProviderInterface`` implementation.
 It is also responsible for determining which (if any) menu item is currently being viewed by the user.
+It supports a voter mechanism to have custom code decide what menu item is the current item.
 ``KnpMenu`` already includes a specific factory targeted at Symfony2's Routing component, which this bundle extends, to add support for: